-Taking advantage and focusing on a particular real estate niche can be very beneficial.
+Taking advantage of and focusing on a particular real estate niche can be very beneficial.

 It can also increase your chances of success if you are not already a huge company that caters to a broader market.